Coronavirus / COVID-19

 |Research and Report Briefings||Click on the link to view short briefings regularly produced by Policy Partners Project, on topical issues.|

-This is the first revised version of the Bedford APPP resource.
-It is usually updated every six months.
-The next version will therefore be available by 12th November 2018.
+This Bedford APPP resource is usually updated every six months.
+The next routine update should be available in May 2020.

 If you want to make any changes to chapters, please first read Making Changes to Chapters for information about how to make the changes in the way we require.
-Before making any changes or writing new chapters however, please first contact Gillian Abbott, Commissioning Project Officer, who is the Bedford coordinator for this APPP.
+Before making any changes or writing new chapters however, please first contact Lori Dyke, Business and Contracts Manager, who is the Bedford coordinator for this APPP.

 On the home screen, type in the word or phrase you are looking for in the ‘Search’ facility and press ‘Enter’.
 It will bring up a list of all the chapters where it appears.
 Click on the one you want.
 The word / phrase will remain highlighted in the chapter.

 If you want to search for specific text within a chapter or a pdf document, you can also press ‘Ctrl’ and ‘f’ together.
 A box will appear in the top right of your screen.
 Type in the word / phrase you want to find and press ‘Enter’.
 The number of times it appears in the chapter will be displayed next to your word.
 Use the up and down arrows next to it to find all the references.